frietz58/frietz58.github.io/_posts/2019-12-9-advanced-list-sorting.markdown

 published: true
 toc: true
 toc_sticky: true
-teaser: "Understand the 'Decorate-Sort-Undecorate' idiom for advanced sorting in python"
+teaser: "Understand the 'Decorate-Sort-Undecorate' idiom for advanced sorting in python."
 ---

 <h2 id="motivation">Motivation and use case</h2>